-We wanted to make sure that you develop once and deploy multiple times.
+We wanted to make sure that you can develop once and deploy multiple times.
 So every app you develop in DATPROF Privacy or DATPROF Subset, you only develop once.
-Afterwards you deploy these apps in DATPROF Runtime and you can execute them.
+Afterwards you deploy these apps in DATPROF Runtime and you can execute them over and over again.

 What about data model changes?

 Data models change over time.
 So when these changes occur you need to adapt to these changes.
-With our synchronization wizard you’re able to easily adapt to new data models and within a few clicks you DATPROF apps is ready to go.
+With our synchronization wizard you’re able to easily adapt to new data models and within a few clicks your DATPROF app is ready to go.